Volkopat/Mini-Evolve/README.md

 - **Modular Problem Definitions**: Problems are self-contained units, each with its own configuration, seed program, evaluation logic, and prompt context.
 - **Automated Evaluation**: Each problem defines its own `evaluator_logic.py` to score generated programs based on specific criteria.
 - **Program Database**: Stores all generated programs, their scores, validity, lineage (parent-child relationships), and other metadata in an SQLite database.
+- **Prompt Database**: Stores generated prompts and their performance metrics, enabling prompt evolution.
+- **Evaluator Database**: Stores generated evaluators and their challenge scores, facilitating the evolution of more robust evaluation criteria.
 - **Asynchronous Operations**: Utilizes `asyncio` for concurrent LLM API calls, significantly speeding up the generation phase.
 - **Configuration Management**: Uses YAML files for main system settings (`config/config.yaml`) and problem-specific parameters (`problems/<problem_name>/problem_config.yaml`).
 - **Logging**: Comprehensive logging to console and file (`log/evolution.log`) with multiple levels (DEBUG, VERBOSE, INFO, WARNING, ERROR).